 Storage Place unwashed spinach leaves in a resealable plastic container lined with paper towels to prevent moisture from accumulating.
 Refrigerate up to five days.

 Summer may be Swiss chard’s banner season, but it’s harvested throughout the year and not only tolerates cold temperatures well but can taste even better when grown in the cold.
 Chards’ sturdy, curled leaves make it great for stuffing with tasty fillings, as in our Millet-Stuffed Chard Rolls.
+For more tips and recipes, check out our guide to Swiss chard.

 Selection Choose bunches or bags of leaves that are deep green and show no signs of yellowing.
 Check the stems: thick stems indicate firmer leaves that are better for cooked recipes, like a Lentil, Chard, and Sweet Potato Curry.
 The ribs and the leaves of chard can both be eaten, but it helps to separate them before cooking, because the ribs will need more time in the pan.
 Tender-stemmed young leaves are best used raw in salads and grain bowls.